 There are also exercises, derived primarily from the martial arts, which can foster hara development.
 In my experience, these are more most useful after someone has acquired facility with hara breathing.
 I will be introducing some of these exercises in later posts

 In my search for the best ways to teach hara to my students, I have found one device that is helpful for beginning, intermediate and advanced trainees: the HaraMeter™which I briefly introduced in an earlier post.
-The HaraMeter™is a biodfeedback instrument, based on a modified blood pressure cuff, which measures expansion of the lower abdomen.
-This feedback is particularly helpful in speeding up the development of proprioception in the hara area.
+The HaraMeter™ measures expansion and contraction of the lower abdomen.
+This information is particularly helpful in speeding up the development of proprioception in the hara area.

 I have used a HaraMeter™extensively in all stages of my own training.
 As a teacher, I have been impressed both by how its use can accelerate the initial acquisition of hara in beginners and by how it can refine and deepen hara breathing in more advanced trainees.